FLJulie/EOB-ESGB-3PN/README.md

 # EOB-ESGB-3PN
 EOB potentials at 3PN in ST and ESGB gravity.
-This Mathematica notebook is the supplemental material to the paper:
+This Mathematica notebook is a supplemental material to the paper:

 Félix-Louis Julié, Vishal Baibhav, Emanuele Berti, Alessandra Buonanno, "Third post-Newtonian effective-one-body Hamiltonian in scalar-tensor and Einstein-scalar-Gauss-Bonnet gravity" [[2212.13802]](https://arxiv.org/abs/2212.13802).